 #9: Shopping

-Smart shopping tip 4: Don’t be a fashion slave
+Smart shopping tip 4: Don’t be fashion obsessed.

-It’s rare for me to walk into a store or shop online and not want to buy at least one thing, like Frame Denim’s “Le High” flare jeans.
-But if I don’t control my impulses, all I’ll have is a beautiful pair of $300 jeans and no place to live.
+It’s rare for me to step into a store or browse online without wanting to buy something.
+But if I don’t rein in my impulses, I’ll end up with a gorgeous pair of $300 jeans—and no roof over my head.
+According to my analysis:

-Walk into any casino and you’ll probably find an ATM machine at almost every corner.
+Walk into any casino, and you’ll probably find an ATM machine at almost every corner.
 Why?
-Because after losing your first $100 in about five minutes, casino owners know that a lot of people won’t be able to resist taking out more money.
-What’s another $20 right?
+Because after losing $100 in about five minutes, casino owners know that a lot of people won’t be able to resist taking out more money.
+What’s another $20, right?
 That’s the danger of debit and credit cards: You don’t see the money disappearing.
+Here’s what my analysis revealed:

-• 89% of smart shoppers set a budget for themselves, and make sure to leave the plastic at home (compared to 4% of shopaholics).
-Moreover, 72% make sure to keep track of every dollar they spend while shopping (compared to 1% of shopaholics.
+- 89% of smart shoppers set a budget for themselves and make sure to leave the plastic at home (compared to 4% of shopaholics).
+Moreover, 72% make sure to keep track of every dollar they spend while shopping (compared to only 1% of shopaholics).

 Here are some other smart shopping tips:

-I am not trying to be condescending here.
-If I spent more time on hobbies than I do on worrying or over-analyzing every aspect of my life, I’d be the best darn board-gaming, creative writing, foreign language learning, genealogy exploring, jigsaw puzzling, pet-fostering kick-boxer this world has ever seen.
+Get a hobby.
+I am not being condescending here.
+If I spent more time on hobbies than I did on worrying or overanalyzing every aspect of my life, I’d be the best darn board-gaming, creative writing, foreign language learning, genealogy exploring, jigsaw puzzling, pet-fostering kickboxer this world has ever seen.
 (Get it?
-It’s all the fun hobbies I’d be engaging in if I wasn’t spending so much time in my own head).
+It’s all the fun hobbies I’d be engaging in if I weren’t spending so much time in my own head.).

-Instead of spending all your time shopping, occupy yourself with another interest.
-It doesn’t matter if it’s golf, gardening or go-carting – if your time is spent elsewhere, your mind will likely be too.
+Essentially, instead of spending all your time shopping, occupy yourself with another interest.
+It doesn’t matter if it’s golf, gardening, or go-carting—if your time is spent elsewhere, your mind will likely be too.
 You never know, you might find something you enjoy doing even more than shopping!

 Insightfully yours,